Last Updated on

-PSU is mounted on bottom in this PC case, which is a plus for overall system cooling.
+PSU is mounted on ts bottom, which is a plus for overall system cooling.

-Being an mATX case, it can fit an mATX or mini ITX motherboard inside it.
+Being an mATX chassis, it can fit an mATX or mini ITX motherboard inside it.

 I would've gone for a micro ATX motherboard though, because since it comes with multiple expansion slots, you can use an internal sound card besides your graphics card.